 Winter sunshine is the softest, most flattering light and a pleasure to work with for any photographer.
 Unfortunately the British climate is not always so accommodating.
 I attend many winter weddings in extreme conditions.
 No matter what the weather is doing, I’m experienced in capturing stunning results.
 My winter images will capture the warmth, flickering fireplaces and cosy ambience of your surroundings.
 I also use outdoor floodlighting to illuminate your reception venue.

 Are you a member of any photographic trade associations?
-Have you won any competitions?

 Our package includes an online viewing gallery.
 How long do we have to make our selection?

 Your images will be available to view online for a period of six months.
 When you are ready to place your album order, please contact us.

 How much time should we allow between the ceremony and the wedding breakfast?

 From the time you arrive at the reception from the church, or from the time the civil ceremony finishes, I personally suggest you allow one and a half hours before the start of either the receiving line or the wedding breakfast itself.
 This is also what most reception venues and toastmasters recommend.
 This allows plenty of relaxing time for you and your guests, as well as completion of the family photographs and classic poses.